formancehq/docs/docs/ledger/advanced/filtering.md

 In this example, we are filtering on a ledger account.
 The naming convention set on this account is the following: `order:XXXX:pending`

-In order to get all accounts, with unique value `XXXX` of order segment, we use this regex-like syntax `order::pending` equivalent to `.*`
+In order to get all accounts, with unique value `XXXX` of order segment, we use this regex-like syntax `order::pending`.

 :::note
 Note the double colon `::` used to express a wildcard match.